DumkinMaksim/GitInstruction/GitTutorialLite.md

 **Functional working of repozitiry**

+> Create a folder for working with a repository for git

 >>To work with the repository, you need to open the folder you will be working with and agree with the message that you trust this author